mshukor/recvis20_birds_classification/README.md

 1. Run `preprocess_detectron.py` to generate cropped images using MaskRCNN trained on COCO dataset (this will help the model to focus on birds).
 2. Train and Generate Attention images using `main_wsdan.py` and `preprocess_attention.py`.
-Run the script `main.py` to train your model.
-3. Run and experiment different appraches by running and changing the parameters of `main.py`.
+3. Run and experiment different approaches by running and changing the parameters of `main.py`.
 4. You can test also some semi and self supervised approaches (including the SOTA FixMatch) by trying `train_fix_match.py`, `train_rotate.py`, `train_semi_ae.py` and `train_semi_self.py`.
-5. Fially validate and evaluate your model using one of provided scripts (some include ensembling evaluation).
+5. Finally validate and evaluate your model using one of the provided scripts (some include ensembling evaluation).

 #### Acknowledgments